yashlamba/portfolio/content/about.md

 ### Interests

 I love solving problems be it related to programming, mathematics or any field that interests me.
-I am an experienced Python, C++ and Flutter developer but can transition to any programming language/stack.
+I am experienced with multiple tech stacks and am consistently learning new things.
 I constantly explore new stacks, ideas and reflect them in projects.

+Pandemic got me interested in plants and I have been studying more about botany since!

 ### Current

+- SDE Intern @ **HackerRank**

 - Student at **Cluster Innovation Centre, University of Delhi** pursuing Bachelor's in Technology with major **Information Technology** and minor Systems Biology.